metanorma/firelight/README.rst

 Known issues
 ------------

-- Language support is limited, for now just Japanese, English and possibly French work.
+- Language support is limited.
+For now, tested with Japanese, English.
+  The elements of the GUI are only in English for now.

 - GHA only: LFS resolution for version other than current may be broken.
   It is required to specify ``with: { lfs: true }`` for the checkout step,